 The Sydhavn Metro, Copenhagen

-Gottlieb Paludan Architects has planned and designed the five new Metro stations on the Sydhavn Line.
-The latest technological know-how and the findings of behavioural studies have been incorporated in the design.
+Gottlieb Paludan Architects has developed and designed the five new underground metro stations on the Sydhavn line.
+The latest knowledge on behaviour and technology has been incorporated into the station design.

-Gottlieb Paludan Architects has been in charge of the development, design and tendering procedures of all the stations.
-In addition, the company has undertaken all architectural works and analyses related to integrating the entire Sydhavn Line into the urban environment.
+Gottlieb Paludan Architects has been responsible for the development, design and tendering of all the stations.
+In addition, we have carried out architectural work and studies in connection with the urban integration of the entire Sydhavn line.